Southwest Airlines : Agreed to Pay FAA for Inspector's Time During Government Shutdown | MarketScreener

 On Tuesday, the FAA said it turned down requests from other carriers due to the initial lack of personnel, but as more employees were called back to work, some inspectors were able to perform certain lower-priority work for some of those carriers when time permitted.

 During later phases of the partial federal shutdown, American Airlines Group Inc. was able to add four new aircraft to its officially registered fleet.
-But unlike Southwest, American said it didn't agree to reimburse the FAA.
+But unlike Southwest, industry and government officials said the carrier didn't agree to reimburse the FAA.
+American didn't have any immediate comment.

 Andrew Tangel contributed to this article.